 Pax 3 Review

-It’s intuitive, efficient, durable, and produces great vapor.
-Its all-in-one form factor means you can take it with you wherever you go, and the large herb chamber and great battery life will keep you satisfied.
+It’s intuitive, more efficient, durable, and produces great vapor.
+The PAX 3's clean, all-in-one form factor makes for a perfect everyday carry, and the large herb chamber and great battery life will keep you satisfied.

 TABLE OF CONTENTS

 The PAX 2 was designed with the user experience front and center, and the PAX 3 doubles down on that promise.
 It has the same intuitive user interface, improved battery life with less waste, and an all-in-one form factor capable of producing the same dense, pure vapor the PAX vaporizers have become known for.

 The PAX 3 is the exact same compact size as the PAX 2 -- Less than 4 inches tall, with an oven that can hold about 0.3 grams.
 You should get 15-25 draws from a fully packed oven, making it perfect for extended on-the-go sessions.